 - Try nursing in the football hold rather than the cradle hold.
 Babies cuddled in the cradle hold tend to fall asleep more readily.

 - Support your breast while nursing so the weight of it isn’t on the baby’s chin.

 - Express milk onto his lips or dribble milk into his mouth with a dropper or syringe to keep him swallowing while feeding.

-Supplement if necessary (preferably with your own expressed milk) – once he begins gaining weight steadily, you can relax and go to a demand feeding schedule.
+Supplement if necessary – preferably with your own expressed breast milk.
+Once he begins gaining weight steadily, you can relax and go to a demand feeding schedule.
 Soon you will be looking back on these as the ‘good old days’ – “Remember when he used to sleep all the time, and we couldn’t wake him up?”

 Once you make it past the newborn stage (which seems to last forever, but trust me, it flies by) you will be able to relax and stop watching the clock, while your baby sets his own individual feeding patterns.